 The tearing resistance of the cloth - A non-destructive test following the TS-108 standard which specifies minimum tear strength for sky diving canopies should be made using a Bettsometer.
 (B.M.A.A.
-Approved Patent No. GB 2270768 Clive Betts Sails).
+Approved Patent No. GB 2270768 Clive Betts Sails)

+Take care of your glider and make sure you have it checked and serviced according to the schedule.
 Strength of the lines - An upper, middle and lower A line, along with a lower B and a lower C (and lower D if applicable) line should be tested for strength.
 Each line is tested to breaking point and the value recorded.
-The minimum value is 14g for all lines, calculated from the maximum certified flying weight of the glider.
+The minimum value is 8 G for all lower A+B lines and 6 G for all lower remaining lines, calculated from the maximum certified flying weight of the glider.
 The added minimum strength for the middle lines and for the top lines should be the same.
 If the breaking strength is too close to the minimum value calculated, the professional should give a period after which you will have to test the strength of the lines again.

 Lengths of the lines - The overall length (riser lines + mid lines + upper lines) has to be checked under 5Kgs of tension.
 The difference between the measured length and the original length should not exceed +/- 10mm.
-The changes that could appear are a slight shrink on the C or Ds and/or a slight stretch on the A, B. The consequences of these changes can include a slower trim speed, difficult inflation etc. Compliance of the test sample's suspension lines, brake lines and risers were checked by the testing laboratory after the test flights were completed.
+The changes that could appear are a slight shrink on the C or Ds and/or a slight stretch on the A, B. The consequences of these changes can include a slower trim speed, difficult inflation etc.